iotaledger/iota.js/packages/iota/docs/interfaces/INodeInfo.md

 • **name**: `string`

-The name of the node software.
+The name of the node.

 ___